Eielson Air Force Base

 Public Health and Environmental Concerns

 Remediation activities occurred during the 1990's at many of the contaminated sites on Eielson AFB.
 Petroleum-contaminated soil was excavated and treated by landfarming.
 Soil caps were installed to prevent human exposure to contamination and limit the transport of contamination.
 Other sites had active remediation systems installed such as soil vapor extraction, bioventing, and free-product recovery wells.
+As of the 2013 Five Year Review, it was determined that a number of sites had been not been adequately characterized or mitigated, though RODs were in place.
+Subsequently, sites without adequate characterization or mitigation were reopened for additional characterization and evaluation of the remedy in place.

 Gates in Garrison Slough which prevent the passage of fish into and out of the contaminated reach of the slough.